A common misconception surrounding historical religious figures is that the lessons they offer are no longer applicable to today’s society.

 The Role Model

-When asked which characteristics of Prophet Muhammad (PBUH) she admires the most, Zayna responded that she most admires his patience and his limitless kindness, even when people took advantage of his virtues.
+When asked which characteristics of Prophet Muhammad (PBUH) she admires the most, Zayna responded that she most admires his patience and his limitless kindness, even when people take advantage of his virtues.

-She says, “The Prophet (PBUH) was always patient to people who would speak harshly towards him when they knew nothing about him at all.
+She says, “The Prophet (PBUH) was always patient with people who would speak harshly towards him when they knew nothing about him at all.“